Yaksha: Kubera

-In Hindu, Buddhist and Jain Religion, Kubera, the god of wealth and prosperity, is considered the king of the yakshas.
-He is regarded as the regent of the North (Dikapāla) and a protector of the world (Lokapāla).
+In Hindu, Buddhist and Jain Religion, Kubera, wealth and prosperity, is considered the king of the yakshas and protector of the world (Lokapāla).
+In Buddhism, he is equated with Vaiśravaṇa.

 His many epithets extol him as the overlord of numerous semi-divine species and the owner of the treasures of the world.
 Kubera is often depicted with a plump body, adorned with jewels, carrying a money-pot and a club.
 His vahana (vehicle) is the mongoose.
 He is often seen with Lakshmi, the Hindu goddess of wealth, fortune and prosperity.

-In Buddhism, he is equated with Vaiśravaṇa.

-Yakshas in Buddhism
+In Buddhism

 In Buddhist literature, the yakṣa are the attendants of Vaiśravaṇa, the guardian of the northern quarter, a beneficent god who protects the righteous.
 The term also refers to the Twelve Heavenly Generals who guard Bhaiṣajyaguru, the Medicine Buddha.
 The yakshas of many Buddhist stories are ugly ogres, reborn in that form because of sins committed during their past lives as humans.

 One such malevolent yaksha, Silesaloma, appears in the Jataka tales of the Pali Buddhist canon.
 In the story "Prince Five-Weapons and the Sticky-Haired Demon", Silesaloma is described as being the height of a palm tree, with sharp teeth and two yellow tusks, and a coat of thick, matted fur.
 A bodhisattva named Prince Panchayudha (Five-Weapons) attempted to kill Silesaloma, but all his attacks, from both his weapons and his bare hands, were thwarted by Silesaloma's sticky hair.
 Ultimately, Prince Panchayudha impressed Silesaloma with his bravery, and the yaksha decided to let him go.
 Panchayudha explained that Silesaloma's monstrous state was caused by wicked deeds from his past lives, and he taught the yaksha the five precepts, after which Silesaloma renounced violence and transformed into a friendly forest spirit.

-The Mahāmāyūrīvidyārājñī Sūtra, a text that dates back to fourth century or earlier (translated from the Sanskrit by Kumarajiva), gives a large list of yakshas that reside in the classical cities of ancient India who are invoked to seek the protection of the BuddhaDharma:
+The Mahāmāyūrīvidyārājñī Sūtra, a text that dates back to fourth century or earlier (translated from the Sanskrit by Kumarajiva), gives a large list of yakshas that reside in the classical cities of ancient India who are invoked for the protection of the Buddhist Dharma:

 "The deity Krakucchanda resides in Pataliputra.